rubocode/frontier.nvim/doc/design/strategy.md

 into harmonious and consistent color mactching choices resulting in further simplification.

-If you don't suppy a customization inside the theme, a default implementation using your color map — placed in the _map_ folder of the theme — will do the necessary mapping into the highlight groups.
+If you don't supply a customization inside the theme, a default implementation using your standardized (internal abstraction) color map — placed in the _map_ folder of the theme — will do the necessary mapping into the highlight groups.
 In fact, it is better to allow the default to do the work except in very special cases.
-This turned out to be a blessing that enabled better consistency and at the same time minimized redundancy and complexity.
+This turned out to be a blessing that enabled better consistency and at the same time minimized redundancy and lowered complexity.
+It made it easier to move from start to finish in creating a colorscheme.

 > Always go too far, because that’s where you will find the truth.
 > **Albert Camus**